devdan98/Paramify/README.md

-# Insuracle: Decentralized Flood Insurance Proof of Concept
+# Paramify: Decentralized Flood Insurance Proof of Concept

 ## Overview

-**Insuracle** is a proof of concept (PoC) for a decentralized flood insurance platform built on Ethereum, demonstrating automated insurance purchases and payouts triggered by flood level data from a Chainlink-compatible oracle.
-This PoC showcases a smart contract (`Insuracle.sol`) that allows users to buy flood insurance policies and claim payouts when flood levels exceed a predefined threshold, with role-based access control for secure administration.
+**Paramify** is a proof of concept (PoC) for a decentralized flood insurance platform built on Ethereum, demonstrating automated insurance purchases and payouts triggered by flood level data from a Chainlink-compatible oracle.
+This PoC showcases a smart contract (`Paramify.sol`) that allows users to buy flood insurance policies and claim payouts when flood levels exceed a predefined threshold, with role-based access control for secure administration.

-Designed for presentation to the Polkadot ecosystem, Insuracle highlights the potential for decentralized insurance applications.
+Designed for presentation to the Polkadot ecosystem, Paramify highlights the potential for decentralized insurance applications.
 While currently implemented on Ethereum using Hardhat, the architecture is adaptable to Polkadot parachains (e.g., Moonbeam for EVM compatibility or a native Substrate pallet with a custom oracle).
 This README provides instructions to set up, deploy, and demo the PoC locally, along with steps to test key features.

 ### Features
 - **Insurance Purchase**: Users buy policies by paying a premium (10% of coverage), e.g., 0.1 ETH for 1 ETH coverage.